46 Sights in Ghent, Belgium (with Map and Images)

 Bisschoppelijk Paleis

-The episcopal palace of Ghent is the administrative seat of the diocese of Ghent and the place of residence of the bishop.
-The current building is located on the Diocese square in the East Flanders Capital Ghent.
+The Episcopal Palace of Ghent is the administrative seat of the diocese of Ghent and the residence of the bishop.
+The current building is located on the Bisdomplein in the East Flemish capital of Ghent.
 It is protected as a monument.

 Wikipedia: Bisschoppelijk Paleis van Gent (NL), Heritage Website